wahegurupal1912/resume/README.md

-# How to host a Resume on Github Pages and Jekyll
+# How to host a Resume using Github Pages and Jekyll

 This is a simple resume made with a minimal design approach.
 The resume uses Jekyll and is hosted on Github Pages.
 You can checkout the resume [here](https://wahegurupal1912.github.io/resume/).